Supporting Youth Mental Health at Summer Camp

 A supportive space at Highland Summer Camp

-Discovering pathways at the zoo
+Discovering career pathways

-Campers will have a blast together doing art projects, playing sports, having group discussions, and going on field trips.
 The Highland Health Center is partnering with local non-profits to introduce campers to different careers.
 For example, one of the trips being planned is a trip to the Woodland Park Zoo where campers would get to go behind the scenes.

 “We have kids who want to work with animals.
 This gives them an opportunity to learn about careers that people don’t traditionally learn about.
 For example, we hope to introduce them to everyone from a zookeeper to fundraiser, to event planner to vet techs.
 It takes many talents to care for animals.
 We want to show them as many as possible,” said Sarah.